Normand Smith Patton: Practices

-During his time as a Chicago architect Patton maintained a residence at 225 Grove in the west suburban community of Oak Park (demolished) with his wife Fanny Maria (née Keep, 1856-1895) and their four children.
+During his time as a Chicago architect Patton maintained a residence at 225 Grove in the west suburban community of Oak Park (demolished) with his wife Fanny Maria (née Keep, 1856–1895) and their four children.
 His office was on South Dearborn Street in Chicago.
 In 1899 he was the president of the Chicago Chapter of the Illinois Institute of Architects.

 Works

-Patton's firm specialized in public buildings and from 1896-1898 he was the architect for the Chicago Board of Education.
+Patton's firm specialized in public buildings and from 1896 to 1898 he was the architect for the Chicago Board of Education.
 Other noted architects from the period affiliated with the school board included August Fiedler (1893-1896), Robert Seyfarth (1895-?) and William B. Mundie (1898-1904).
 Patton and his firm were responsible for many public school buildings in Chicago and in other cities.
 He is responsible for the Fiske building on the Wichita State University campus.
 He also designed libraries at Oberlin College (1905-1908, Indiana University, and Augustana College.
 He was also responsible for the campus plan of Carleton College.
 He designed the Skinner Memorial Chapel at Carleton College but died before its completion.